Quick Answer

 Industry standard mitigations:

-• Independent fairness opinion: A separate bank delivers the fairness opinion, removing the advising bank's incentive to validate its own work
+- Independent fairness opinion (market practice): parties often have a separate bank deliver the fairness opinion, removing the advising bank's incentive to validate its own work.
+FINRA itself requires disclosure of the conflict, not a different firm

 Exam Tip: Gotchas